-Within the general guidelines outlined below, the types of projects that will be considered for these funding mechanisms include projects that:
+Within the general guidelines outlined below, the types of projects that will be considered within these mechanisms include projects that:

-- Provide support for neuroscience research projects ranging from basic science to translational, clinical and community projects. - Stimulate the development of new clinical and translational inter- and multidisciplinary teams. - Develop new methodologies to leverage institutional strengths and new initiatives. - Pursue high-risk, high reward studies.
+- Provide support for early career investigators. - Stimulate the development of new clinical and translational inter- and multidisciplinary teams. - Promote community-based research. - Develop new methodologies to leverage institutional strengths and new initiatives. - Pursue high-risk, high reward studies.

-AWARD TYPE:
+PILOT AWARD TYPE